d2d-weizhi/focus-flow/README.md

 Notes:
 - For me to begin the final Theming & Styling stage, I'm waiting for my access of ThemeBuilder Pro to come through from the Progress Telerik team.
 I've already submitted a request, I know they could be process it right now.
 But I should do another follow-up later this week.
+- **I have to temporarily disable the smooth-scaling functionality.
+The related coding has been commented for those reasons so the app can still function as intended.**

 ## Daily Progress & Recap